retry51776/notes/psychlogy/psychology.md

 - training

 # 2. Sensation
+> Sensations are the raw data that our brains receive from the outside world.
+>
 > Absolute Threshold of sensation `min stimulation needs to register 50% of the time`
 >
 > It's not absolute changes matter, but relative change.